 Granted it is a Christmas tree farm so it isn’t like venturing out into the woods for a Currier & Ives moment.
 But there is a lot to be said about making a Christmas tree search a half day or a day-long family outing.

 While independent Christmas tree lots around communities like Turlock and Manteca were once a dime a dozen, Christmas tree farms were more like a dollar a dozen.

 But the shift to artificial trees and big box retailers didn’t just whittle down the independent tree lots but it also slashed the number of Christmas tree farms left in California.
 The last drought didn’t help things much.

-The following are five options — including a tree farm that has been judged one of the state’s best that is located in Apple Hill — where you can cut down your own Christmas memories based on information gleaned from their respective websites.
+The following are five options — including a tree farm that has been judged one of the state’s best — where you can cut down your own Christmas memories based on information gleaned from their respective websites.

 *DIRECTIONS: From Jackson, Take Highway 88 east 15 miles to Highway 26 (Red Corral Road), to West Point Main Street.
-Turn right on Spink Road, 2/10ths mile to farm.
+Turn right on Spink Road, two-tenths of a mile to farm.
 Follow signs to 839 Spink Road

 *TREE OPTIONS: Douglas Fir, White Fir, Cedar, Redwood, Scotch Pine, White Fir, and Blue Spruce

 *NOTES: You can enjoy a ride with Santa, trees over 10 feet available, picnic area, hay/wagon/tractor rides, free candy canes, free coffee, free garland/boughs, apple cider/refreshments

 Anderson Christmas Tree Farm

 LOCATION & CONTACT INFO: 1743 Mustang Road, Murphys, email firstname.lastname@example.org